bryanwhiting/blog/book-reviews/2023-12-23-dune/index.md

 - "the mind commands the body and it obeys.
 It commands itself and it rebels"

 Connections:
-- Alan Pinkerton (killers of the flower moon) "secrets break the character of the criminal till they give it out".
-Dr Yiwei cries when his scripture is given out.
+- Alan Pinkerton [killers](../2023-12-22-the-killers-of-the-flower-moon/index.md) "secrets break the character of the criminal till they give it out".
+Dr Yueh cries when his scripture is given out.

+Notes:
 - if I made him do it it wouldn't be his doing.
 - storytelling: why tell us 100% of everything up front?
 The movie hides the secrets about Yueh.
 - storytelling: the hindsight narrator